Little Story Players

 Through guided pretend play and simple story prompts, children will act out adventures together — becoming animals, helpers, explorers, and everyday heroes.

-As the session unfolds, students will grow more comfortable using their voices, bodies, and ideas in a group setting.
+As the session unfolds, students grow more comfortable using their voices, bodies, and ideas in a group setting.
 Our focus is not on performance, but on joyful participation and building confidence through shared storytelling.